-Seahawks mock draft roundup: Improving defense continues to be seen as top priority for Seattle
+Seahawks mock draft roundup: Improving defense continues to be seen as top priority

 What he said: “Jadeveon Clowney was dominant at times but he was mostly going it alone.
 Both he and Ziggy Ansah are headed for free agency and the Seahawks desperately need to bolster their pass rush.
 Gross-Matos is a physical freak who has yet to scratch the surface on just how good he can be.”

-Comment: What Seattle — and every other team — does in free agency will, of course, heavily influence how it will approach the draft.
-But even if Clowney returns Seattle can use help on the defensive line and Gross-Matos makes some sense.
+Condotta’s comment: What Seattle — and every other team — does in free agency will, of course, heavily influence how it will approach the draft.
+But even if Clowney returns, Seattle can use help on the defensive line and Gross-Matos makes some sense.
 NFL.com’s scouting report sees him as a good fit in a 4-3.
 As described in this NFL.com story, he also has overcome some significant family tragedy to get to where he is today.

 Luke Easterling, USA Today

-The pick: Defensive line Raekwon Davis, Alabama.
+The pick: Defensive lineman Raekwon Davis, Alabama.

 What he said: “Free agency could end up gutting Seattle’s defensive front, so don’t be surprised if that’s where they decide to go with this pick.
 They love versatility up front, which could make Davis an ideal target thanks to his massive frame and ability to line up anywhere on the defensive line.
 If he reaches his full potential, he’ll look like a huge steal this late.”

-Easterling also made three other picks for the Seahawks in the rest of the first round rounds: OL Logan Stenberg of Kentucky at 59; CB Bryce Hall of Virginia at 64; and edge rusher Jabari Zuniga of Florida at 123.
-That’s a haul that in terms of positional needs makes a ton of sense
+Condotta’s comment: Easterling also made three other choices for the Seahawks: Kentucky OL Logan Stenberg at 59; Virginia CB Bryce Hall at 64; and Florida edge rusher Jabari Zuniga at 123.
+That’s a haul that, in terms of positional needs, makes a ton of sense.

 Roy Larking, Sports Illustrated

-The pick: Cornerback Jeff Gladney, TCU.
+The pick: Cornerback Jeff Gladney, Texas Christian.

 What he said: “Finishing bottom six, allowing 263.9 pass yards per game, Seattle needs help in its secondary.
-Although Tre Flowers, Shaquill Griffin, and Ugo Amadi are under contract – they are all a work in progress.
-After four seasons at TCU, playing in the pass-happy Big 12 conference, Jeff Gladney is a versatile cornerback and appears NFL ready.
-Physical and fast, Gladney is a disruptor at the catch point as he was credited with 26 pass breakups during his final two seasons.
+Although Tre Flowers, Shaquill Griffin, and Ugo Amadi are under contract — they are all a work in progress.
+After four seasons at TCU, playing in the pass-happy Big 12 Conference, Jeff Gladney is a versatile cornerback and appears NFL ready.
+Physical and fast, Gladney is a disrupter at the catch point as he was credited with 26 pass breakups during his final two seasons.
 Reliable and adept in man coverage, Gladney projects as a three down player.

-Comment: Gladney seems a player for whom the measurements at the Combine will be key.
-I’ve seen him listed anywhere from 5-10 to six foot (and generally at 183 pounds).
+Condotta’s comment: Gladney seems a player for whom the measurements at the combine will be key.
+I’ve seen him listed anywhere from 5 foot 10 to six feet (and generally at 183 pounds).
 And Seattle famously prefers its corners to have an arm length of 32 inches or greater, so that could be a key for Gladney, too.
-Also, as avid Seattle draft followers know, the Seahawks haven’t taken a corner earlier than the third round in the Carroll/Schneider era (Shaquill Griffin in 2017).
+Also, as avid Seattle draft followers know, the Seahawks haven’t taken a corner earlier than the third round in the Pete Carroll/John Schneider era (Griffin in 2017).
 Gladney also is said by many to project best as a nickel corner.
-Seattle could use one of those, but would they use a pick this early to get one?
+Seattle could use one of those, but would it use a pick this early to get one?

 Maurice Jones-Drew, NFL.com

-The pick: Cornerback Kristian Fulton, LSU.
+The pick: Cornerback Kristian Fulton, Louisiana State.

 What he said: “Fulton has size and is good in press coverage.
 His best attribute is the fact that he doesn’t shy away from contact.”

-Comment: As noted above, a corner in the first round would break Carroll/Schneider tendencies.
+Condotta’s comment: As noted above, a corner in the first round would break Carroll/Schneider tendencies.
 And this note in his NFL.com seems a little ominous: “Fulton showed improvement throughout the year, but his confidence has been an issue at times.
 When the pros and cons are balanced, he appears to be a good backup with a chance to work up the ladder.”

 Will Brinson, CBSSports.com